blender/blender/doc/python_api/rst/info_gotchas_internal_data_and_python_objects.rst

 There are some exceptions to this rule.
 For example, IDs do store their Python instance, once created, and re-use it instead of re-creating a new Python object every time they are accessed from Python.
 And modal operators will keep their instance as long as the operator is running.
-However, this is done for performances purpose and is considered an internal implementation detail.
+However, this is done for performance purposes and is considered an internal implementation detail.
 Relying on this behavior from Python code side for any purpose is not recommended.

-Further more, Blender may free its internal data, in which case it will try to invalidate a known Python object wrapping it.
+Furthermore, Blender may free its internal data, in which case it will try to invalidate a known Python object wrapping it.
 But this is not always possible, which can lead to invalid memory access and is another good reason to never store these in Python code in any persistent way.
 See also the :ref:`troubleshooting crashes <troubleshooting_crashes>` documentation.